Skip to main content

 How It Works

-Every MCP tool call passes through an authorization check:
+Every MCP tool call passes through a two-step authorization check before execution:

-1. Skill gate — Does the agent have the required skill? (existing)
+1. Skill gate — Does the agent have the required skill assigned?

 Resource Types